 Danny is the bestselling author of EASY MONEY – How To Generate Record Profits at Your Next Fundraising Auction Event.

 In 2006, a new opportunity presented itself when Danny was invited by Newcap Radio to co-host the hugely popular Morning Show on 790 CFCW, their flagship station.

 Success came quickly.
 In 2008 Danny and his on-air partner Sharon Mallon were named the CCMA Major Market Radio Personalities of the Year for Canada.

 Danny left CFCW in mid-2013 to focus full-time on his fundraising auction activities.
 He released his best-selling book on the subject, entitled ‘EASY MONEY – How To Generate Record Profits at Your Next Fundraising Auction Event,’ in May, 2014.

-Danny is still a weekly columnist for The Edmonton Sun, writing “humorous stories, charity and business profiles, gossip, and good old-fashioned BS.”
+During this period Danny also worked as a weekly columnist for The Edmonton Sun, writing “humorous stories, charity and business profiles, gossip, and good old-fashioned BS.”

 Pilot, Harley Rider, Country Boy

-In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who enjoys traveling, videography, songwriting, cooking, hiking, camping, hunting, and fishing.
+In addition to his unassailable credentials, Danny is a private pilot and Harley-Davidson owner who enjoys travel, videography, songwriting, cooking, hiking, camping, hunting, and fishing.